mkasuboski/100-days-of-code/log.md

 ### Day 1 November 2nd, 2018

 **Today's Progress**: I am re-learning CSS.
 I don't know how anyone actually learns anything in college. everything goes by so quickly, especially when you are going to college full time and working full time.
 I did not go to college for web design, so I had very little concentration on HTML5 and CSS.
 I learned what I had to, but I graduated feeling much like the saying goes "jack of all trades, master of none..."
 I spent much of my time coding today on an external style sheet with css.
+### Day 2 November 3rd, 2018

+**Today's Progress**: Continuing my journey with CSS.
+I have the structure figured out.
+It is fairly easy to see what the code is doing to the page, but I am still learning/needing to learn.
+I see colors and shapes and gradients showing real promise toward a great end product but it still looks very rough.
+I am really enjoying this, but at times it can be a struggle.
+I spent way more than an hour today...
 <!---

 ### Day 0: February 30, 2016 (Example 1)